DamianSkrzypczak/Remus/README.md

 # Remus
-Remus is an online tool which helps with identification of regulatory regions relevant to a given monogenic disease phenotype.
+Remus is tool which helps with identification of regulatory regions relevant to a given monogenic disease phenotype.